-Percentage of mutual fund shareholders familiar with mutual fund companies by willingness to take financial risk, 2008-2014
+Percentage of mutual fund shareholders familiar with mutual fund companies by willingness to take financial risk, 2008-2015

-^{}In 2014, the Annual Mutual Fund Shareholder Tracking Survey was revised to include a dual frame random digit dial (RDD) sample design.
+\Starting in 2014, the Annual Mutual Fund Shareholder Tracking Survey was revised to include a dual frame random digit dial (RDD) sample design.
 In prior years, the survey used a landline RDD sampling frame.
-Please see the callout box on page 4 for a discussion on the revision to the survey methodology and the effect of that revision on the results.
+Please see the callout box on page 4 for a discussion of the revision to the survey methodology and the effect of that revision on the results.

-Fund Owners' Confidence About Achieving Investment Goals Increased in 2014 were confident in mutual funds' ability to help them achieve their financial goals (Figure 15).
-Indeed, more than one in four fund investors were "very" confident that mutual funds could help them meet their financial goals in mid-2014, up from about one in five in May 2013.
+Fund Owners Remain Confident About Achieving Investment Goals mutual funds' ability to help them achieve their financial goals (Figure 15).
+Indeed, 30 percent of fund investors were "very" confident that mutual funds could help them meet their financial goals in mid-2015, up from 26 percent in mid-2014.

-ICI's Annual Mutual Fund Shareholder Tracking Survey finds that investors' confidence that mutual funds could help them reach their financial goals increased in 2014.
-In mid-2014, 84 percent of all mutual fund shareholders said they
+ICI's Annual Mutual Fund Shareholder Tracking Survey finds that investors were confident that mutual funds could help them reach their financial goals.
+In mid-2015, 84 percent of all mutual fund shareholders said they were confident in